kheyer/Deep-Synthesis/build_aws/EKS_setup/README.md

  * Max - 1

 Edit these numbers to match your expected needs.
 Note that creating a new node creates a new EC2 instance, which incurs charges.

+### Load Balancer

+When we applied the Kubernetes config, we also created a load balancer to handle ingress into the cluster.
+Now that everything is set up, we can use the load balancer to access the application.
+Go to the Load Balancer section of the EC2 console and locate the load balancer created during EKS setup.
+Under the "Description" tab, there is a section for the DNS Name of the load balancer.
+This link can be used to access the application.